Dan-Santarossa/mlflow-cm-poc/README.md

 ## Prequisites

-AWS CLI installed and configured to your AWS account Terraform Installed
+-AWS CLI installed and configured to your AWS account -Terraform Installed

 ## Accessing the application